Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/localization.md

 ---
 title: 'Multilingual content and localization'
-description: 'Setting up XM Cloud and the Next.JS head application for multilingual and regional use cases'
+description: 'Setting up SitecoreAI and the Next.JS head application for multilingual and regional use cases'
 hasSubPageNav: true
 hasInPageNav: true
 area: ['accelerate']